 Paul Patrick is a photographer and writer from Norway.
-His work has been exhibited in galleries in New York, London and Oslo, and his images have been published by National Geographic,The New York Times, United Nations, Huffington Post, Vice Magazine, The Ecologist, Wanderlust, Aftenposten, NRK, Vagabond, Welt Sichten, Verdensmagasinet X, Vinduet, Vårt Land, Bergens Tidende, Universitas, Fredriksstad Blad and more.
+His work has been exhibited in galleries in New York, London and Oslo, and his images have been published by National Geographic,The New York Times, United Nations, Huffington Post, Foreign Policy, Vice Magazine, The Ecologist, Wanderlust, Aftenposten, NRK, Vagabond, Welt Sichten, Vinduet, Vårt Land, Bergens Tidende, Verdensmagasinet Xand more.

 Paul Patrick started traveling the world in search of stories to tell with his camera at the age of 16.
 Since then, he has travelled and worked in Algeria, Argentina, Bolivia, Brazil, Burkina Faso, China, Costa Rica, Djibouti, Egypt, Ethiopia, Europe, Ghana, Guatemala, India, Indonesia, Inner Mongolia, Mexico, Myanmar, Nepal, Morocco, Peru, Somaliland, Sudan, Uruguay, U.S.A and Western Sahara.